Timah Whiskey To ReissJaden Wine: Best Malaysian Wines And Spirits

 If you adore beer, Modern Madness will surely impress your taste buds.
 The Malaysian brand makes beer infused with unique flavours like dim sum (yes, you read that right!), as well as assam boi, lemongrass, durian and chilli stout.
 While the four varieties have 4.5 percent ABV, the porter comes with a 6 percent ABV on tap.

-Modern Madness beers are available in Klang Valley stores, including Ales & Lagers in Publika, and can cost from RM 43 to RM 66 for 1 litre.
+Modern Madness beers are available in Klang Valley stores, including Ales & Lagers in Publika, and can cost from RM 43 (S$13) to RM 66 (S$20) for 1 litre.

 Find out more about Modern Madness here.